yyleetcod/CV/lesson6 模型训练技巧2.md

 -   **Top models discovered during cross-validation**.
 Use cross-validation to determine the best hyperparameters, then pick the top few (e.g. 10) models to form the ensemble.
 This improves the variety of the ensemble but has the danger of including suboptimal models.
 In practice, this can be easier to perform since it doesn’t require additional retraining of models after cross-validation
 -   **Different checkpoints of a single model**.
 If training is very expensive, some people have had limited success in taking different checkpoints of a single network over time (for example after every epoch) and using those to form an ensemble.
 Clearly, this suffers from some lack of variety, but can still work reasonably well in practice.
 The advantage of this approach is that is very cheap.
 -   **Running average of parameters during training**.
 Related to the last point, a cheap way of almost always getting an extra percent or two of performance is to maintain a second copy of the network’s weights in memory that maintains an exponentially decaying sum of previous weights during training.
 This way you’re averaging the state of the network over last several iterations.
 You will find that this “smoothed” version of the weights over last few steps almost always achieves better validation error.
 The rough intuition to have in mind is that the objective is bowl-shaped and your network is jumping around the mode, so the average has a higher chance of being somewhere nearer the mode.
+One disadvantage of model ensembles is that they take longer to evaluate on test example.
+An interested reader may find the recent work from Geoff Hinton on “Dark Knowledge” inspiring, where the idea is to “distill” a good ensemble back to a single model by incorporating the ensemble log likelihoods into a modified objective.

 # Dropout
 ![enter image description here](https://lh3.googleusercontent.com/epgG28uUD40Hm1VAASJbxW1B2fqp5cr8LeiJh5JppIvFP7kacME-R32HF2wsoGqHU_WXsjwWsTno)
 ![enter image description here](https://lh3.googleusercontent.com/ryQbkcyHJ42fBRt0l5KyPzvchslWmIG3L51DaqGshUcd4sQ6SwXPfbmnhNMAuz5p0-QLuL80fNBe)